matthewdodd/hist4805b/ResearchNotes/jan23notes.md

  - Though the <met()> command works well every time, there appears to be an issue with the <scrapi()> commands.
  - It is necessary to use scrapi to grab certain data for later grabbing, even with the <met()> command.
  - To this end I submitted an issue to https://github.com/ropensci/musemeta, specifically the issue is located: https://github.com/ropensci/musemeta/issues/8
+  - An update has been given and it looks like scrapi is down, a developer (Scott Chamberlain) is working on the issue.
+Amazing response time on a still in development R tool.